hollen789/Ghost-Simulation/README.md

 (this is a temp format for the README file)

-Name: Hollen Lo
+Name: Hollen Lo and Samuel Ross
-Student ID:101260373
+Student ID:101260373 and 100978341

 Purpose of Program:

-To simulate a program that documents the ID, Type, Room, and likelihood of a ghost inside a building, and displays the information in certain formats depending predefined options that the User can choose.
+To simulate a hunt in a house where the hunters move through the rooms in the house searching for a ghost which is also randomly moving through the house

 List of Files included in Program and their purposes:

-- main.c: contains code related to user input
+- main.c: contains code related to user input and runs the entire program
-- ghost.c: contains code related to ghost related functions
+- logger.c: contains code related to logging all the movements of the ghost and the hunters.
-- building.c: contains code related to building related functions
+- house.c: contains code related to house related functions
-- room.c: contains code related to room related functions
+- utils.c: contains code that provides utility functions that are used in the Ghost Simulation program
 - defs.h: contains definition of constant variables and interfaces for functions in c files
 - Makefile: contains defined compilation commands that can be used when compiling the files
 - README.txt: contains this description